 Money-saving tips for Jerusalem

 Jerusalem is pricey, as is most of Israel.
-You can expect to pay about 200-300 ILS (60-90 USD) per day, including food and accommodation.
+You can expect to pay at least 200-300 ILS (60-90 USD) per day, including food and accommodation.
 But if you’ll follow these money-saving tips, you can lower your budget:

 If you want to save money on accommodation, Couchsurfing is a great option.
 They have started charging an annual subscription, but it’s still worth it.
 Couchsurfing is a platform that connects travelers with local hosts, who will be happy to host you for free.
 This way, you save money and also get to know the local people!
 Couchsurfing is very popular in Israel, so it’s easy to find a host.
 Just make sure to read the references before you send a request and stick to the safety basics.